SchoolAI/ts-prompt/README.md

 You can create your own `respondWithImage` function if you want to use a different inference engine, or if you need special logging, tracking, retry logic, etc.

+Other functions specific to OpenAI, such as `respondWithJson`, `respondWithText`, etc., are easy to change out with your own app-specific types or logging requirements.
+See [src/openai/index.ts].

 ## Tests